CritchCode/Workvivo-UI-Cleaner/README.md

  - Paste all of this script into the console and press 'Enter'.
 You can now close the browser developer tools pane.
  - You'll see three green buttons at the bottom of the screen to show/hide the description, chat and emojis

- Any issues contact me Daniel Aldous-Critchley via the issues tab above.
-If you're a colleague at my company, feel free to reach out in Teams.
+ Any issues contact me via the issues tab above.
+If you're a colleague at my company, feel free to reach out in Teams - Daniel Aldous-Critchley.

 ---